State Law

 Who Can Conduct Audits?

-The auditor must be independent — meaning they exercise objective, impartial judgment on all issues within their scope.
+The auditor must be independent—meaning they exercise objective, impartial judgment on all issues within their scope.
 Your AEDT vendor cannot audit their own tool.
-Many employers use third-party firms specializing in algorithmic auditing or employment testing validation.
+Many employers use third-party firms specializing in AI bias auditing or employment testing validation.

 Step-by-Step Compliance Checklist